 Don’t worry about sticking to one page.
 Two is fine if you can support it.
 Recruiters would rather have a bit more detail to give context.

-5. Don’t waste space with graphs, column, pictures, etc.
+5. Don’t waste space with graphs, columns, pictures, etc.

 As always, make sure your resume is tailored to the job and optimized for ATS.
 Paste your resume and any job description below to find out if your resume is ready.